 - Scan your listings and identify inconsistencies on an ongoing basis.

-While these are the basic qualities your software should have, many business listing management platforms offer more features to provide you with local SEO solutions including:
+While these are the basic qualities your software should have, many business listing management platforms, especially Birdeye, offer more features to provide you with local SEO solutions, including:

 - Review management.
-Be notified with each new review, respond within the dashboard, and even automate the review request process.
+Be notified of each new review, respond within the dashboard, and even automate the review request process.

 - Analytics.
-These insights help you understand your own customer feedback and keep an eye on the competition so that your business can get ahead.
+These insights help you understand your customer feedback and keep an eye on the competition so your business can get ahead.

 Yes, local citations, business citations, and business listings are all different ways of referring to the same thing.
 All three phrases are used to describe a business’s online NAP data.

-If you don’t have business listings yet, don’t fret.
-Start by making a free Google business listing on Google My Business.
-Having a profile on Google Business Profile gives you control of how your business appears in Google search and Google Maps.
-Your Google My Business listing also boosts your online search ranking to help you be found more easily by customers.
+If you don’t have business listings, start by making a free Google business listing.
+Having a profile on Google Business Profile gives you control of how your business appears in Google Search and Google Maps.

-With Birdeye, you scan your business listings with the click of a button.
-If your NAP data changes at any point (for example your office moved to a new location or your business description has changed), all you need to do is update it in your Birdeye dashboard, and we will make sure those changes are reflected across the web.
-Get in control of your online reputation by fixing and managing your business listings today.
+With Birdeye, you scan your business listings with a button.
+If your NAP data changes at any point (for example, your office moved to a new location or your business description has changed), all you need to do is update it in your Birdeye dashboard, and we will make sure those changes are reflected across the web.